grab/cocoapods-binary-cache/README.md

 # Notes

 - We don't support development pod for now and it will be adding in the future.
-- A git repo is used as the cache, but we can change to any FTP server with little modification.
+- A git repo is used as the cache, but we can change to other storages such as S3, FTP server with some modifications to push/fetch cache task.

 # License